smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Observation starts with a processing of the previous outcome:
 - Remove agreed upon finalized results from result store
-- For `acceptedSamples` (bound to a trigger - latest coordinated block from the previous outcome)
+- For `acceptedSamples` (already bound to a trigger - latest coordinated block from the previous outcome)
-    - Remove from metadata store
+    - Remove `upkeepID` from metadata store
-    - Enqueue (trigger, upkeepID) into conditional observer
+    - Enqueue (trigger, upkeepID) into coordinated ticker
-- For `acceptedRecoveryLogs` (bound to a trigger - latest coordinated block from the previous outcome)
+- For `acceptedRecoveryLogs` (already bound to a trigger - latest coordinated block from the previous outcome)
     - Remove from metadata store
-    - Enqueue (trigger, upkeepID) into recovery observer
+    - Enqueue (trigger, upkeepID) into recovery ticker

 Then we do the following for current observation:
 - Query results from result store giving seqNr as pseudoRandom seed and predefined limit.
 Filter results using coordinator and add them to observation
-- Query from metadata store for sample and recovery instructions using seqNr as pseudoRandom seed within limits, filter using coordinator and add them to observation
+- Query from metadata store for sample and recovery instructions within limits, filter using coordinator and add them to observation
 - Query latest block number and hashes from local chain, add them to observation

 #### Outcome

-- Derive latest blockNumber and blockHash, by looking on block history and using the most recent block/hash that the majority of nodes have in common
+- Derive latest blockNumber and blockHash, by looking on block history and using the most recent block/hash that the majority of nodes have in common.
+It is not added to the outcome automatically but is used below
 - Any result which has f+1 agreement is added to finalized result
 - All samples are collected from observations within limits, deduped and filtered from existing `acceptedSamples`.
-These are then added to `acceptedSamples` in the outcome bound to the current latestBlockNumber and hash.
+These are then added to `acceptedSamples` in the outcome **bound to the current latestBlockNumber and hash**.
-    - `acceptedSamples` is a ring buffer where samples are held for ‘x’ (~30) rounds so that they do not get bound to a new blockNumber for some time
+    - `acceptedSamples` is a ring buffer where samples are held for ~30 rounds so that they get deduped and not bound to a new blockNumber for some time
 - Similar behaviour as samples is done for recovery logs to maintain `acceptedRecoveryLogs`

 #### Reports

 Takes finalised results from the outcome, package them into reports with potential batching of upkeeps.